• Skip to content

 Once you’ve completed all of these steps, you’re on your way to becoming a student at Brighton.

-There are just a few more things you should do to prepare for your course, you can find out more on our new student webpages.
+There are just a few more things you should do to prepare for your course – you can find out more in our guide for starting at uni.

 • Facebook